splunk/public-o11y-docs/apm/db-query-perf/db-perf-use-case.rst

    :width: 65%
    :alt: This screenshot shows the Database Query Performance sidebar, showing the full text of the top query and charts of latency and requests and errors specific to the top query.

 Based on this evidence, Jax identifies this query as the possible culprit of the high service latency.
-Jax selects the copy button to copy the text of the statement so they can give it to their team's DBA.
+Jax selects the copy button to copy the text of the statement so they can give it to their team's database administrator.

 .. _find-sample-traces: